postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 1. Enter a port number.
 By default, it's set to port `5555`.
 Make a note of the port number you've used; you will use it later when configuring clients.
 1. Select **Enable Proxy**.

-The proxy is now running, but isn't capturing traffic yet, until you start a proxy debug session.
+The proxy is now running, but it will not capture traffic until you start a proxy debug session.

 ### Step 2: Start the proxy debug session